flydog-sdr/docs/docs/en/guide/initialisation.md

 ## SSH Password

-SSH is enabled by default on the FlyDog SDR system.
-To access the terminal to debug the system, please login to the FlyDog SDR system terminal with the following authentication credentials.
+SSH is enabled by default on the FlyDog SDR system distribution.
+To access the terminal to debug the system, please login with the following credentials.

 | name | value |
 | :--- | :--- |